meooow25/samsort/HOWTO.md

 ### Example 3: List

 Let us now try to sort a list, like [`Data.List.sort`](https://hackage.haskell.org/package/base-4.19.0.0/docs/Data-List.html#v:sort) does.
-Putting the elements in a `MutableArray#` is a little more involved now.
+We will need to move the elements from the list into a `MutableArray#`.

 I recommend using the [`primitive`](https://hackage.haskell.org/package/primitive-0.9.0.0/docs/Data-Primitive-Array.html) library for this task. `primitive` provides boxed wrappers over GHC primitive